The Origin, Evolution and Functions of the Human Mind

 Emotions led to the valuation of human life and behavior and to human ethical “values” (not to be confused with economic/commercial values).
 Our public debate and our concerns for society return again and again to the question of the proper ethical “values” for our culture.

-ü the caring for offspring (and related individuals, decreasingly with genetic distance)
+ü the caring for offspring

 .

-While “ethics” became an important branch of philosophy, not enough has been researched about natural “counter-ethics”, as in seeking revenge/retribution and in the feeling of offended honor requiring satisfaction by retribution.
-These counter-ethical behavior patterns still cause extensive damage in society.
+While “ethics” became an important branch of philosophy, not enough has been researched about natural “counter-ethics”, as in seeking revenge or retribution (as by difficult to quantize “punishment”) and in the feeling of offended pride or honor requiring satisfaction.
+These important counter-ethical behavior patterns still cause extensive damage to individuals and in society.
+There also are the minor, but often in their importance exaggerated ethical symptoms of requiring to say “please”, “thank-you”, or, mainly, to express apologies.

 .